lcgaravito/share-location/README.md

 - Clone the project via git
 - Enter the project folder through the terminal:`cd share-location`
 - Install dependencies: `npm i`
+- Use a proprietary Google Cloud Platform `API_KEY` and place it in the `constants/Map.ts` file.
+- You must have the Geocoding API, Maps JavaScript API, Maps SDK for Android, and Maps SDK for iOS enabled.

 ## Launch 🚀